back

 9. Pet Sitter

-Animals lovers that want to work alone may find their dream job as pet sitters.
-Pet sitters usually work during the day to walk, feed, and care for people’s furry friends while they’re at work or on vacations.
-Getting started as a pet sitter is a fairly inexpensive task; a few supplies like leashes dog toys will do, but your clients (well, their owners, at least) will already have most of what you need.
+Animals lovers who want to work alone may find their dream job as pet sitters.
+Pet sitters usually work during the day to walk, feed, and care for people’s furry friends while they’re at work or on vacation.
+Getting started as a pet sitter is a fairly inexpensive task; a few supplies like leashes and dog toys will do, but your clients (well, their owners, at least) will already have most of what you need.
 A good pet sitter needs to be pretty active so that they can keep up with their charges, so be sure that you’ve got the stamina needed to get the job done.

 Are You an Introvert?
 Then You Might Love Working Independently

-Introverts are people that prefer to spend time alone than in large groups.
+Introverts are people who prefer to spend time alone rather than in large groups.
 People mislabel introverts as shy and people who don’t like to interact with others—the classic opposite of the outgoing, self-confident extrovert.
 The truth is many introverts are well-adjusted people who love to socialize.
 The real difference in introverts is that they tend to find peace and calm when living more inwardly.
 And it’s no secret that most people do their best work when at ease.
 That all boils down to a simple fact: Introverts work better alone.
 Here are a few reasons why:

 They Focus On One Thing at a Time